 4. Down Payment Assistance Programs in Your State

-Down payment assistance programs are most often offered at the state and local levels.
+Many state and local government agencies offer down payment assistance programs.
 You’ll need to do your research to find the programs available to you.

 Applying for a home loan as a nurse is a multi-step process.
 Knowing what to expect can help you prepare and ensure that the process goes smoothly.

-The better your credit score the less risk you are to mortgage lenders.
-Having a solid credit foundation will give you access to better mortgage terms, such as lower down payments and interest.
+The better your credit score, the less risk you are to mortgage lenders.
+A solid credit foundation will give you access to better mortgage terms, such as lower down payments and interest.

 Before you begin the home-buying process, you should check your credit report and FICO score to confirm that all information is accurate.